lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Class initialization
 --------------------

+..
 This section consists of:

-- Interface for declaring an instance of the class
+.. - Interface for declaring an instance of the class

-- Description of the parameters in the interface signature
+.. - Description of the parameters in the interface signature

+..
+These are filled in in the code itself, not in this reST document.

-`Guidance for the Class initialization Subsection  <instruc_template.forTasks.html#initzn>`_ .
+.. `Guidance for the Class initialization Subsection  <instruc_template.forTasks.html#initzn>`_ .

 Run method
 ----------

+..
 This will consist of:

-- A description of the interface for calling the primary entrypoint function for the class -- again, this will be picked up automatically from the interface of the `run` method and will not require developer input.
+.. - A description of the interface for calling the primary entrypoint function for the class -- again, this will be picked up  automatically from the interface of the `run` method and will not  require developer input.

-- A short description of what the `run` method requires as required and optional inputs
+.. - A short description of what the `run` method requires as required and optional inputs

-- Description of the parameters in the run signature
+.. - Description of the parameters in the run signature

+..
+These are filled in in the code itself, not in this reST document.

-`Guidance for the Run Method Subsection  <instruc_template.forTasks.html#run>`_ .
+.. `Guidance for the Run Method Subsection  <instruc_template.forTasks.html#run>`_ .

 Debugging
 =========

-- Debugging framework hooks: if there are several debugging parameters, they will be displayed in a table similar to how the configuration parameters are done, with three columns:
+.. - Debugging framework hooks: if there are several debugging parameters, they will be displayed in a table similar to how the  configuration parameters are done, with three columns:

-  - Parameter name
+..  - Parameter name
-  - Parameter type
+..  - Parameter type
-  - Parameter description
+..  - Parameter description

+..
+These are filled in in the code itself, not in this reST document.

-`Guidance for the Debugging Section  <instruc_template.forTasks.html#debug>`_ .
+.. `Guidance for the Debugging Section  <instruc_template.forTasks.html#debug>`_ .

 Examples
 ========

-- This should be a self-contained example of using this task that can be tested by any reader.
+.. - This should be a self-contained example of using this task that can be tested by any reader.

 ..
-Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
-We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.
+(Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
+We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.)

-`Guidance for the Examples Subsection  <instruc_template.forTasks.html#examples>`_ .
+.. `Guidance for the Examples Subsection  <instruc_template.forTasks.html#examples>`_ .

 Algorithm details
 ====================

-- Extended description with mathematical details - this will require some thinking on what the significant parts of the algorithm are to be presented.
-Mathjax will be implemented so that the math can be nicely displayed and written in straight tex (though the **math** directive of reST).
+.. - Extended description with mathematical details - this will require thinking on what the significant parts  of the algorithm are to be presented.
+Mathjax will be implemented  so that the math can be nicely displayed and written in straight tex  (through the **math** directive of reST).

-`Guidance for the Algorithm Details Section  <instruc_template.forTasks.html#algo>`_ .
+.. `Guidance for the Algorithm Details Section  <instruc_template.forTasks.html#algo>`_ .